smouli/arcade-interview/README.md

 - Automatic fallback to rule-based summaries if AI is unavailable

 ### 3. Social Media Promotional Images
-- AI-generated promotional images using DALL-E 3
+- AI-generated promotional images using GPT-image-1 (newer than DALL-E 3)
 - Product-focused designs with discount/promotional elements
 - Optimized for social media engagement
 - Automatically incorporates product details and branding